GPurgatorio/Master-Computer-Science-ICT/README.md

 With spine and leaf we introduce more hops, so more latency, than the chassis approach.
 The solution for this problem is using as a base of the spine a huge switch (256 ports) which actually acts as a chassis, in order to reduce the number of hops and latency.

 **Bandwidth**
-To enlarge the bandwidth in a spine and leaves architecture we need only to add a new spine and to connect to all leaves.
+To enlarge the bandwidth in a spine and leaf architecture we need only to add a new spine and to connect to all leaves.
 With the chassis approach we can add bandwidth adding new line cards (new switches) to the chassis, provided that there are free slots in the chassis.
-In the spine and leaves arch we can upgrade a spine reducing the bandwidth, but still without disrupting the connectivity.
+In the spine and leaf arch we can upgrade a spine reducing the bandwidth, but still without disrupting the connectivity.
 In the traditional chassis an upgrade degrades the bandwidth => TODO: verify.

 ## 2) Orchestration layer